Darius Days: Illawarra Hawks (2024–2025)

 After a pre-season stint tryout with the Shanghai Sharks, Days signed with the Illawarra Hawks of the Australian National Basketball League (NBL) on September 3, 2024.
 On January 20, 2025, he suffered a hamstring injury in the first quarter of the Hawks' win over the Brisbane Bullets.

-San-en NeoPhoenix (2025–present)
+San-en NeoPhoenix (2025–2026)

 On June 12, 2025, Days signed with San-en NeoPhoenix of the Japanese B.League.
+He left the team in January 2026 after averaging 12.7 points and 4.9 rebounds in 19 games.

+TNT Tropang 5G (2026)

+On June 6, 2026, Days signed with TNT Tropang 5G of the Philippine Basketball Association (PBA).

+Return to Illawarra Hawks (2026)

+On August 6, 2026, Days signed with the Illawarra Hawks for the 2026–27 NBL season, returning to the club for a second stint.
+After playing less than seven minutes in the season opener against the New Zealand Breakers, Days and the Hawks mutually agreed to part ways on September 24.